 - safeguarding against the risk of protectionist policies in other countries;

-- greater economic integration with important trading partners; and
+- greater economic integration with our region; and

 - greater access for Australian consumers and businesses to an increased range of goods and services at more competitive prices.